MarcoLodini/windows365/Windows365/link/windows-cpc-os-diagnostic-data.md

 - **Personal data and data subject**: Any information relating to an identified or identifiable natural person (‘data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
 - **Processor**: A natural or legal person, public authority, agency, or other body that processes personal data on behalf of the controller.
 - **Customer Data**: All data, including all text, sound, video, or image files, and software, that are provided to Microsoft by, or on behalf of, a customer through use of the enterprise service.
 - **Windows CPC OS diagnostic data**: Technical data from Windows 365 Link about the device and how Windows CPC OS and related software are performing.
 It's used to keep Windows CPC OS devices up to date, secure, reliable, performant, and make product improvements.
 Some examples of Windows CPC OS diagnostic data are the type of hardware being used, and reliability information on device drivers.
 Some Windows CPC OS components and plugin, connect to Microsoft services directly, but the data they exchange isn't Windows CPC OS diagnostic data.
 Note: By default, the Windows CPC OS collects ‘Basic/Required’ diagnostic data to keep the OS secure, up to date, and working as expected.
-An IT admin can manage these settings through Intune and can choose devices to send ‘Optional’ diagnostics data.
+An IT admin can manage these settings through Intune and can choose devices to send "Optional" diagnostics data.

 ### Windows CPC diagnostic data

 By default, the Windows CPC OS collects ‘Basic/Required’ diagnostic data to keep the OS secure, up to date, and working as expected.
-An IT admin can manage these settings through Intune and can choose devices to send ‘Optional’ diagnostics data.
+An IT admin can manage these settings through Intune and can choose devices to send "Optional" diagnostics data.

 Microsoft provides Enterprise customer’s tenant admin with the ability to access, delete, and export Windows CPC OS diagnostic data associated with a user’s use of the devices enabled with the Windows CPC OS diagnostic data.